| Size | Price | Stock | Qty |

 |

-The BCL-2/BCL-XL/BCL-W inhibitor ABT-263 (navitoclax) has shown promising clinical activity in lymphoid malignancies such as chronic lymphocytic leukemia.
-However, its efficacy in these settings is limited by thrombocytopenia caused by BCL-XL inhibition.
-This prompted the generation of the BCL-2-selective inhibitor venetoclax (ABT-199/GDC-0199), which demonstrates robust activity in these cancers but spares platelets.
-Navitoclax has also been shown to enhance the efficacy of docetaxel in preclinical models of solid tumors, but clinical use of this combination has been limited by neutropenia.
-We used venetoclax and the BCL-XL-selective inhibitors A-1155463 and A-1331852 to assess the relative contributions of inhibiting BCL-2 or BCL-XL to the efficacy and toxicity of the navitoclax-docetaxel combination.
-Selective BCL-2 inhibition suppressed granulopoiesis in vitro and in vivo, potentially accounting for the exacerbated neutropenia observed when navitoclax was combined with docetaxel clinically.
-By contrast, selectively inhibiting BCL-XL did not suppress granulopoiesis but was highly efficacious in combination with docetaxel when tested against a range of solid tumors.
-Therefore, BCL-XL-selective inhibitors have the potential to enhance the efficacy of docetaxel in solid tumors and avoid the exacerbation of neutropenia observed with navitoclax.
-These studies demonstrate the translational utility of this toolkit of selective BCL-2 family inhibitors and highlight their potential as improved cancer therapeutics.[1]
+The BCL-2/BCL-XL/BCL-W inhibitor ABT-263 (navitoclax) has shown promising clinical activity in lymphocytic malignancies such as chronic lymphocytic leukemia.
+However, thrombocytopenia caused by BCL-XL inhibition limits its efficacy in these diseases.
+This prompted the development of the BCL-2 selective inhibitor venetoclax (ABT-199/GDC-0199), which exhibits potent activity in these cancers without affecting platelets.
+Navitoclax has also been shown to enhance the efficacy of docetaxel in preclinical models of solid tumors, but the clinical application of this combination therapy is limited by neutropenia.
+We used venetoclax and the BCL-XL selective inhibitors A-1155463 and A-1331852 to evaluate the relative contribution of BCL-2 or BCL-XL inhibition to the efficacy and toxicity of venetoclax in combination with docetaxel.
+In vitro and in vivo experiments have shown that selective BCL-2 inhibitors can inhibit granulocyte production, which may be the reason for the clinically observed exacerbation of neutropenia when venetoclax is used in combination with docetaxel.
+In contrast, selective BCL-XL inhibitors, while not inhibiting granulocyte production, are significantly effective when used in combination with docetaxel for the treatment of a variety of solid tumors.
+Therefore, selective BCL-XL inhibitors are expected to enhance the efficacy of docetaxel in solid tumors and avoid the exacerbation of neutropenia observed when venetoclax is used in combination.
+These studies demonstrate the translational value of this toolkit of selective BCL-2 family inhibitors and highlight their potential as improved cancer therapies.
+[1]

 C35H32FN5O4S2